CUHK Celebrates Professor CN Yang’s 100th Birthday

 At the invitation of CUHK, Professor Yang gave a public lecture in the then newly opened City Hall in 1964.
 He later graciously accepted a special invitation to be Distinguished Professor-at-Large, and offered precious advice on the development of programmes in physics and more generally science.
 He co-founded the Institute for Mathematical Sciences at CUHK, and set up the Institute of Theoretical Physics.
 Selected documents and manuscripts, as well as replicas of the Nobel medal and other medals, will also be shown in the University Gallery.

-Admission to the Exhibition is free, but members of the public are requested to register in advance.
+Admission to the Exhibition is free, but advance registration is required.
 For details, please visit: http://www.cuhk.edu.hk/ugallery/en/zone-h.html .

 Information about the Birthday Celebration events can be found in the overall website “Professor CN YANG at 100 – Giant of Physics and Friend of CUHK Across Two Centuries” : http://www.cnyang100th.cuhk.edu.hk/